The University of Lynchburg campus is abuzz with activity again as students move in and prepare for the Fall 2016 semester.

 Check-in and move-in for returning undergraduates and check-in for graduate students continues Monday and Tuesday.

 Meanwhile, new students will participate in a variety of events during Hornet Days.
 Activities include laser tag, convocation, community service, and “Hornet Born.
-Hornet Bred,” a new event designed to share Lynchburg College’s historic traditions and values.
+Hornet Bred,” a new event designed to share University of Lynchburg’s historic traditions and values.